rveciana/BasemapTutorial/docs/utilities.rst

 .. image:: images/utilities/shiftgrid.png

 * The coordinates and data arrays are fake data.
-Coordinates are created with a simple range, and the data array is the sumatory of the x and y positions, so the llower left position will be the one with a lower data value, and the highest, the upper right
+Coordinates are created with a simple range, and the data array is the sumatory of the x and y positions, so the lower left position will be the one with a lower data value, and the highest, the upper right
     * Note that longitudes start at 30
-    * The second element should be 60, but is changedd to 70 to show that the interval doesn't have to be regular, not as in :ref:`shiftdata`
+    * The second element should be 60, but is changed to 70 to show that the interval doesn't have to be regular, not as in :ref:`shiftdata`
 * The longitudes and data is shifted using the shiftgrid method
     * The lon0 is set to 180, and the start to False, so the final longitude will be 180, and the ones passing this value, will be passed to -180
     * It's not possible to set lon0 to -180, since is outside the input longitudes interval, so the avobe trick must be used
-* The new coordinated are passed to 2d using meshgrid, and re-projeccted to the map projection using the basemap instance
+* The new coordinated are passed to 2d using meshgrid, and re-projected to the map projection using the basemap instance
 * The filled contour can be now created

 tissot